-&lt;sup>323 See 15.
-The fact that services were provided by a single prostitute to one client at a time without spectators did not prevent the house being a disorderly house.
-It is asserted this should have prosecuted (if at all) under the SOA 1956.
+16See 15.
+The fact that services were provided by a single prostitute to one client at a time without spectators did not prevent the house being

 1992 Moores v DPP Striptease (male exotic dancer) in pub.
 Only one performance held to be indecent.
 Insufficient regularity to comprise a disorderly house.
-2012 Court & Gu Leased flat with 'straightforward' sex offered by prostitute.
+1 2012 Court & Gu Leased flat with 'straightforward' sex offered by prostitute.
 Not a disorderly house.
+2